 An action for relief may be brought in District Court by the State's Attorney of the county where the nuisance is located, the county attorney or solicitor of the county where the nuisance is located, or by a community association where the nuisance is located.
 "Community association" is defined as a non-profit association of community residents, operating to promote community welfare and improvement, which is either tax exempt under federal law or is defined by specific geographic boundaries

 In addition to the usual service of process required by state law, the plaintiff must have a notice posted in a conspicuous place on the property within 48 hours of filing the complaint.
 The notice must indicate: 1) the nature of the proceedings, 2) time and place of the hearing, and 3) name and telephone number of the person to contact for additional information.

-At least 45 days before an action under this law is brought concerning commercial property, the owner of the property and the tenant, if any, must have received a notice from a person or community association entitled to bring action.
+At least 30 days before an action under this law is brought concerning commercial property, the owner of the property and the tenant, if any, must have received a notice from a person or community association entitled to bring action.
+In Baltimore City, the notice must be given 15 days before the action.
 The notice must state the date and time of day the nuisance was first discovered, and the location on the property where the nuisance is allegedly occurring.
 Copies of the notice must be either hand-delivered to the owner and to the tenant, or sent by certified mail to both owner and tenant.

 Whether or not an adequate remedy exists at law, the court may issue an injunction and order other relief, which may include the following:

 - The court, after a hearing, may order a tenant who has knowledge of the existence of the nuisance to vacate the premises within 72 hours; or